gougou9903/list_container/README.md

 list_container
 ==============

+This is a learning project, it doesn't match real std::list in neither functionality nor speed.
 Template class, supports any object type.

 Following STL-like constructors supported:
 - List() - creates an empty list with no nodes